 We design and carry out programmes and learning experiences within and outside the classroom with intentionality, and do not leave learning to chance.
-This means that we articulate with clarity the intended learning outcomes that develop the desired values, social-emotional competencies, and citizenship dispositions in our students, and purposefully apply pedagogical approaches, and design learning experiences that are developmentally appropriate, engage students cognitively and affectively, and have an impact on their learning.
+This means that we articulate with clarity the intended learning outcomes that develop the desired values, social-emotional competencies and citizenship dispositions in our students, and purposefully apply pedagogical approaches that are developmentally appropriate, engage students cognitively and affectively, and have an impact on their learning.